 Promotions, sales

 Here they are already hunting for us, but rather, we ourselves are climbing into a trap.
 After all, it’s hard to get rid of the temptation when you see a good thing at a price almost twice as low as on ordinary days.
-New Year's promotions and sales really exist, but you just have to remember which ear comes out of a cheap fish.
+New Year's promotions and sales really do exist, but you just have to remember which ear comes out of a cheap fish.

-For a “full sale” or “holiday promotion,” scammers create fake websites or copy the websites of well-known online stores.
+For a “full sale” or “holiday promotion,” scammers create one-day websites or copy the websites of well-known online stores.
 There are also two options: for goods with significant discounts, they ask for an advance payment or not.

 If you agreed to transfer 30% of the cost of, say, a tablet, be mentally prepared that you will not receive the parcel.
 And you won’t contact the seller, because your number will be blocked.